krateoplatformops/krateo-v2-docs/docs/10-overview.md

 ## Next Steps

-To learn more about Krateo PlatformOps, consider checking out our [concepts doc](./concepts) or get hands-on right away with our
+To learn more about Krateo PlatformOps, consider checking out our key concepts or get hands-on right away with our [quickstart](./quickstart)!
-[quickstart](./quickstart)!